ephes/django_async/article_sorted.md

 # Async Test Example

-Not that we able to build async views, it would be really nice to be able to test them asynchronously, too.
-Async test cases inherit from Djangos normal TestCase base class.
+Now that we able to build async views, it would be really nice to be able to test them asynchronously, too.
+Async test cases inherit from Django's normal TestCase base class.
 But you have to mark async test methods as `async def` to be able to `await` responses.
 In addition to the synchronous Django test client there's now an AsyncClient.